Chapter 3:

 Inside, the princess watched with a furrowed brow, her hand firm on the golden window frame.

-The light armor she wore shimmered faintly from a protection spell.
+The light armor she wore shimmered faintly from contact with a protection spell.

-Where is the threat our sages swore would chase us here?”
+Where is the threat our sages swore would pursue us here?”

 Captain Aerth raised his hand: